University Catalog 2024-2025

 The Doctor of Philosophy (Ph.D.) degree symbolizes the ability of the student to undertake original research with minimal supervision and demonstrates the student’s ability to write a dissertation reporting the results of this research.
 Most students in the Soil Science Ph.D. complete an MS degree prior to enrolling in the Ph.D., although exceptions are sometimes made.

 All MS and PhD students are required to teach as part of the degree program.
-Master of Science students teach the equivalent of two sections of SSC 201 Soil Science Laboratory, while PhD students teach the equivalent of three sections.
+Master of Science students teach the equivalent of one section of SSC 201 Soil Science Laboratory, while PhD students teach the equivalent of two sections.

 Admission Requirements

+A number of factors are considered when evaluating applications to Soil Science graduate degree programs.
 A minimum of a 3.0 GPA at the baccalaureate (BS) or master’s (MS) level is required.
 However, exceptions may be made for master’s applicants with a very strong GPA in science classes, an exceptional track record in their final two years, or substantial post-baccalaureate work experience.
-Students accepted will typically have a BS or MS degree in Soil Science, or closely related fields, with strong preparation in the biological and physical sciences.
-Research experience is helpful.
-The Graduate Record Exam (GRE) is not required for application or admission to Soil Science graduate programs.
-International students must demonstrate proficiency in English prior to admission.
+Soil science is a rigorous STEM discipline and students accepted will typically have a BS or MS degree in soil science, or closely related fields, with strong preparation in the biological and physical sciences.
+Research experience is helpful for the MS program and essential for students joining the PhD program.
+We do not require the Graduate Record Exam (GRE) for application or admission to Soil Science graduate programs.
+International students must demonstrate proficiency in English prior to admission using the TOEFL, IELTS, or DuoLingo assessments.
 Admissions are competitive and subject to adequate funding for research assistantships.
 A committee of faculty members evaluates each application and admission is offered if funding is available to support a student.
-Master of Soil Science applicants are admitted without regard to funding; the department does not provide stipends for students in the MR program.
+Applicants for the MR are admitted without regard to funding; the department does not provide stipends or financial support for students in the MR program.

 Faculty